philipperemy/keras-attention/README.md

 attention_mul = merge([inputs, attention_probs], output_shape=32, name='attention_mul', mode='mul')
 ```

 We apply a `Dense - Softmax` layer with the same number of output parameters than the `Input` layer.
-The attention matrix has a shape of `input_dims x 32` here.
+The attention matrix has a shape of `input_dims x input_dims` here.

 Then we merge the `Inputs` layer with the attention layer by multiplying element-wise.